International Undergraduate Admission

 - Any high school official, including a counselor, teacher, principal, etc. Preferably someone who knows the student well.

 - Students will need to know the name and email address of their preferred recommender so he/she can be contacted about composing the letter of recommendation.

-A non-refundable $90 processing fee must be paid for each application.
-Under no circumstances will this fee be waived nor will any action be taken on your application until the fee is received.
+A non-refundable $90 processing fee must be paid for the international application.
+Your application cannot be reviewed for an admission decision until the fee is received.

 Please submit a clear photocopy of the biographic page of your passport.
 If dependents will accompany you to OU, provide copies of their passport biographic pages, along with marriage and birth certificates, as applicable, to verify your family relationship.